ObservationReal insights from users in their natural environment.

 - Ask for a (written) recording permission.
 Since you might be recording sensitive material from their working environment.

 - Remind your test candidates to work just like everyday.
-Remember to stay in the background.
+Remember to stay in the background ("fly on the wall”).

 - Take note of all performed tasks, problems, successes, and failures.
 It is important to observe the little details that are too subtle or maybe also too obvious to be recognized by the test candidates themselves.